An Ultimate Guide to WhatsApp Business API Pricing

 Business-initiated conversations explained

-On the other hand, a business-initiated conversation is a conversation that your business starts first.
-However, you can only initiate it with a template message approved by WhatsApp to avoid spam.
+On the other hand, a business-initiated conversation is one that your business starts first.
+However, to avoid spam, you can only initiate it with a template message approved by WhatsApp.

 In other words, using a template message is the only way your business can initiate a conversation with your customer.

-Also, you can only start a conversation with customers who have previously opted-in to receive messages from you.
+You can also only start a conversation with customers who have previously opted in to receive messages from you.

 Keep in mind: You are only paying for the first business-initiated message.
 There are no additional charges for consequent messages.